maxmilton/ekscss/packages/cli/README.md

-# XCSS CLI
+# @ekscss/cli

-Compile XCSS into CSS using [ekscss](https://github.com/MaxMilton/ekscss) on the command line.
+Compile XCSS into CSS using [ekscss](https://github.com/MaxMilton/ekscss) on the command line or in `package.json` scripts.

 ## Usage